supabase/setup-cli/README.md

       version: 0.34.2
 ```

-Running `supabase start` applies all committed migrations on a fresh database:
+Run `supabase start` to execute all migrations on a fresh database:

 ```yaml
 steps: